 The rescue helicopter does not have to be modified for a mission of this kind, but when transporting contagious patients, the crews need to take special precautionary measures, protect themselves accordingly and disinfect the equipment after the mission.
 Moreover, the cabin of all of Rega’s helicopters is large enough to conduct such transports safely.
 Over the last few days, Rega crews have completed special training courses in preparation for an increase in such transports.

 Rega is prepared for various scenarios.
-Thanks to its twelve helicopter bases spread throughout Switzerland, Rega’s Operations Centre is able to deploy several crews from different Rega bases in the event of a possible increase in such missions in a particular region.
+Thanks to its 13 helicopter bases spread throughout Switzerland, Rega’s Operations Centre is able to deploy several crews from different Rega bases in the event of a possible increase in such missions in a particular region.
 Furthermore, additional crews and rescue helicopters can be ready for action if necessary.
 In addition, all crews have again undergone special training for the transport of contagious patients.

 Rega helps whenever it can.
 Whether repatriation is medically indicated and sensible is decided by our experienced medical consultants at the Rega Operations Centre.